pleasemarkdarkly/collection-processor-cli/README.md

 # collection-processor-cli

 Nodejs package to feed the contents of any "collection" or hundreds of files with credentials using the format of email [:;] sha per line of .txt files into a sqlite database.
-Simply untar email.collection.tar.gz into a folder or use the enclosed bash script (email_preprocessor.sh).
+Simply untar "email.collection.tar.gz" into a folder or use the enclosed bash script (email_preprocessor.sh).

 This package uses event-stream to tear through files.
-During development I used at least several sets of data described below.
-The package performed well, with no crashing or running out of memory.
-The largest file I tested was 4.1GB and the total files in the test suite was about 888.
-This has also run against over 100,000,000 records spanning 8,691 files.
+During development I tested many permuations of the below described data sets.
+This package performed well, without crashing nor running out of memory.
+The largest file tested was 4.1GB (upper limit of the packaged collection files) and the total files in the test suite was at the maximum Linux limit per folder.
+In short, this has processed well over 100,000,000 email records spanning 8,691 files, likely over what your email budget maybe able to handle.

+# applications
+I strongly condone the use of this code to process the [Collection #1-5](https://www.intego.com/mac-security-blog/collection-1-and-2-5-are-the-latest-massive-password-dumps/), however, if you do embark on this activity, please act responsibly.

 ### If you want to buy me beer.
 BTC.
 3Gjm838VRzhV8cp4zHecekhUrMPo1H4GJ6.
-### Test dataset
+### "Test dataset"

 ```
 large           216,053,550 (emails)
 medium          586,199
 medium          1,690,000
 small           35,166
 very small      6,000
 ```